CPAC presents ‘Stars of the Sixties’

 Jan.
 29, Clermont Performing Arts Center will host two nostalgic concerts featuring two stars from the 1960s.

 Gary Puckett & the Union Gap will take the stage with songs like “Young Girl,” “Woman, Woman,” “Over You” and “This Girl is a Woman Now.”
-Dennis Tufano, known for performing as lead singer of the Buckinghams, also will be on stage to perform classic 1960s songs, as will Chris Ruggiero, who will open the show.
+The Vogues, who are back by popular demand, will sing hits including “You’re the One,” “Five O’clock World,” “Turn Around, Look at Me,” and “My Special Angel.”
+Also on stage to perform classic 1960s songs, will be Chris Ruggiero, who will open the show.

 The concerts will be at 3 p.m. and 5 p.m. at Clermont Performing Arts Center, 3700 S. Highway 27 in Clermont.
 Tickets are only available by phone at 352-394-4800 or online.
 For information on this and other upcoming CPAC performances, visit https://clermontperformingarts.com.